 Did you know that one in five Canadians will experience a mental illness?
 Did you know exercise has proven benefits for our physical and mental health?
 Experts believe exercise enhances our mental health by releasing feel-good brain chemicals (neurotransmitters and endorphins); by reducing immune system chemicals that exacerbate depression; and by increasing body temperature, which can provide a calming effect.
-In fact, more and more research suggests exercise can help prevent and treat anxiety, depression, and other mental health disorders.
+In fact, more and more research suggests exercise can help prevent and treat stress, anxiety, depression, and other mental health disorders.

 Today I’m sharing eight of the leading mental health benefits of exercise:

 Stressed out?
 Get moving.
 Exercise has proven stress-relief benefits.

 When we exercise, we release endorphins which promote feelings of happiness and well-being.
 This drug-free prescription starts to work as soon as you do… so get moving!

 3. Gain confidence:

 Regular exercise promotes not only feelings of happiness, but also self-confidence.
 It feels good to set and achieve new goals, to challenge our minds and bodies, and to feel ourselves growing stronger physically and mentally.

 You’ll be amazed at what a little fresh air and exercise can do for your happiness.
 If I’m feeling overwhelmed or having a rough day, unplugging, exercising, and reconnecting with nature, is my therapy!